ayumi goto and peter morin: how do you carry the land?

 The artists and the Vancouver Art Gallery respectfully acknowledge the unceded homelands of the xʷməθkʷəy̓əm (Musqueam), Skwxwu7mesh (Squamish), and səl̓ilwətaɁɬ (Tsleil-Waututh) First Nations, and their ancestors past, present and future, who have been carried and in turn have carried these lands for thousands of years.
 If you find meaning here, return it to the lands you walk upon today.

-Ayumi Goto and Peter Morin with Cheryl L’Hirondelle, Activation Assemblage, July 13, 2018.
+Ayumi Goto and Peter Morin with Cheryl L’Hirondelle, Assemblage Activation, July 13, 2018.

 Held in conjunction with the opening reception, the performance responded to the history of the Gallery’s built infrastructure—a former courthouse, where Indigenous ways of life were literally persecuted as crimes, located on land that continues to be unceded.
 As the first gesture of the show, all gallery visitors were invited to take up noise-making instruments (den-den daiko and rattles) handmade by Goto and Morin, and to make as much noise as possible, calling in our ancestors, whomever they might have been in these histories, to understand the once courthouse and now gallery space as a place where all of us belonged.